AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### User

 A user is an individual identity that represents a person using OCS.
 When users log in to OCS, they authenticate through an identity provider such as Google or Azure Active Directory.
-The identity provider authenticates the user, and upon successful authentication, the identity provider passes a token back to OCS containing the verified identity of the user.
-This identity information is used by OCS to grant access for a specific time period.
+The identity provider authenticates the user, and upon successful authentication, passes a token back to OCS verifying the identity of the user.
+This identity is used by OCS to grant access for a specific time period.

 ### Clients

 Clients have programmatic access to OCS resources through using OCS APIs.
 There are two primary client types:

-* **Client credential clients** – Used for server-to-server communication without the presence or intervention of a user.
+* **Client credential clients** – The most common type of OCS client, used for server-to-server communication without the presence or intervention of a user.
 Examples include PI Adapters or the Edge Data Store sending data to OCS.
 This type of client is issued a client ID and secret.
 After authentication, the client is granted an access token with a defined lifetime.

 * **Authorization code clients** – Used by web-based, mobile, and desktop applications, this client type requires user interaction.
 Users authenticate with an identity provider.
 Authorization code clients support silent refresh, which allows the user to automatically receive a new access token, providing for uninterrupted access to the application.